 Sustainable Renovation Guide

-The Pebble Trust sometimes develops its own projects where we identify key opportunities for progress which we believes we can assist with and that are not being addressed.
+The Pebble Trust sometimes develops its own projects where we identify key opportunities for progress which we believe we can assist with, and that are not being addressed.

 For the past year we have been developing a guide to the sustainable renovation of existing homes in partnership with John Gilbert Architects, the Scottish Ecological Design Association (SEDA), Historic Environment Scotland and the Existing Homes Alliance Scotland.
 In the guide, we describe ten ways in which those involved in the retrofit and renovation of Scotland’s homes can improve upon current practice, achieving better energy performance while simultaneously gaining wider sustainability benefits.